SCCWRP/bmp-hydrology-calculator/README_infiltration.md

 **Note**: A high goodness-of-fit threshold is enforced ($R^2$ > 0.999) to ensure that only the regression limb is considered.
 If the whole timeseries has been scanned with the 12 h moving window and a suitable model cannot be found, the window size is reduced by 1 h until a suitable fit is found.
 The minimum window size for a regression limb is 1 h.

-The minimum ponded water depth must exceed 2 inches and infiltration must occur over at least one hour for the calculator to return a result.
+Infiltration must occur of at least 1-hr and the change in ponded water depth in the regression window must exceed 2-in for the calculator to return a result.
+A warning message will be returned by the calculator if either of these conditions are violated.

 <p align="center">